Like us on Facebook!

-Geological Sciences comprises ten faculty with research interests in Environmental Geosciences; Sedimentology and Surficial Processes; and Geochemistry and Petrology.
-There are a number of different perspectives within these different focus areas and surprising diversity in research problems tackled.
+Geological Sciences comprises thirteen faculty with research interests in Environmental Geosciences; Sedimentology and Surficial Processes; Geochemistry and Petrology; Structural Geology and Basin Analysis.
+There are a number of different perspectives within these different focus areas and great diversity in research problems tackled.
 There is flexibility for students to tailor their program of study to their individual professional objectives at both the undergraduate and graduate levels.
-Our small size fosters close faculty – student interactions at all levels including opportunities for field trips associated with some classes.
-Highlights of our program include longer field excursions and seminars by noted geologists both underwritten by the Department's Bartle Fund (named in honor of Binghamton University's first President, the geologist Glenn Bartle).
+Our small size fosters close faculty – student interactions at all levels, including opportunities for field trips associated with some classes.
+Highlights of our program include longer field excursions and seminars by noted geologists, both underwritten by the Department's Bartle Fund (named in honor of Binghamton University's first President, the geologist Glenn Bartle).

-Our undergraduate programs are built around four core courses designed to give students a breath of knowledge in the geological sciences.
+Our undergraduate programs are built around four core courses designed to give students a breadth of knowledge in the geological sciences.
 Students then choose an advanced track with course programs that emphasize Environmental Geoscience, Geophysics, or more traditional Geology.
-Undergraduates are encouraged to become involved in research and many continue on for advanced degrees in geoscience.
+Undergraduates are encouraged to become involved in research and many continue on for advanced degrees in the geosciences.

-Our M.S. degree is intended to prepare students for a job in industry or as a stepping stone to a Ph.D. degree either at Binghamton or another university.
-The Ph.D. is intended to train future government research scientists, industry research scientists, or academic scientists.
-Both of our advanced degrees are based on a breadth of coursework coupled with a thesis (M.S.) or dissertation (Ph.D.) both of which comprise publishable work in one of our subdisciplines: Environmental Geosciences; Sedimentology and Surficial Processes, or Geochemistry and Petrology.
+Our M.S. degree is intended to prepare students for a job in industry or as a stepping stone to a Ph.D. degree, either at Binghamton or at another university.
+The Ph.D degree is intended to train future academic geoscientists, industry research geoscientists, or government research geoscientists.
+Both of our advanced degrees are based on a breadth of coursework coupled with a thesis (M.S.) or dissertation (Ph.D), both of which comprise publishable work in one of our subdisciplines.